The Monarch Charitable Foundation

 • Maternal care providers and birthing services

-• Community-based organizations in low-income NYC neighborhoods
+• Community-based organisations in low-income NYC neighbourhoods

 Climate Justice:

-• Grassroots, minority-led climate organizations
+• Grassroots, minority-led climate organisations

 • Indigenous-led environmental and renewable energy initiatives